kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.0.9.2 - 2013/11/18 =
+* Tweak – Moved - Hide Add to Cart and Hide Price Rules and Roles to the top of the Rules and Roles menu.
+* Tweak - Moved the Email Inquiry Rules & Roles settings from Rules & Roles menu to Email Inquiry menu > Settings tab.
+* Tweak - Moved the show Email Inquiry feature on Product Cards settings from Button Style tab to settings tab.
+* Tweak - Changed Product Cards activation syntax - ON is enables, OFF is disabled.
+* Tweak - Product Page Email & Cart Meta UI design upgrade.
+New tabs layout - Cart & Price | Email Inquiry | Read More - for ease of navigation.
+* Tweak - Added new main Menu Item – Read More with Tabs – Settings | Button Style (Active for Ultimate Inquiry Ultimate and Quotes & Orders Versions)
+* Fix - Google fonts preview changes conflict.

 = 1.0.9.1 - 2013/11/06 =
 * Tweak - Stricter sanitization of Default Form Message input field.
 Only allow input of plain text with auto paragraph on line break.
 * Tweak - Added function .replace(/^\s+|\s+$/g, '') to check form for empty spaces for required fields Name, Email and Phone.